DamonVizl/DamonVizl/README.md

 ### Hi there 👋

 ## About Me
-My name is Damon Vizl, I am an Electrical Engineer (15 years RAN), Artificial Intelligence/Machine Learning Engineer (Grad Cert, Deakin University), Software Developer (C#, Python, some others), and a maker.
+My name is Damon Vizl, I am an Electrical Engineer (15 years RAN), Artificial Intelligence/Machine Learning Engineer (Post Grad, Deakin University), Software Developer (C#, Python, some others), and a maker.

 ## 🌱 Currently Learning 🌱
-I have just completed my Grad Cert in AI at Deakin and am currently learning how to utilise Hugging Face and OpenAI APIs and models to supplement my programs.
+I have just completed post graduate studies in AI at Deakin and am currently learning how to utilise Hugging Face and OpenAI APIs and models to supplement my programs.

 ## ⚡ Projects ⚡
 Here are some projects you can check out to see how I work.